Understanding D2 Steel Properties: A Guide for Your Cold Work Applications

 1. What is D2 Tool Steel?
 Composition and Classification

-Essentially, D2 steel is a high-carbon, high-chromium tool steel designed for cold work.
+D2 steel is a high-carbon, high-chromium tool steel designed for cold work.
+Its chemical composition directly influences the D2 steel properties.
+The high carbon and chromium levels are significant, forming hard, wear-resistant chromium carbides within the steel’s microstructure.
 At Aobo Steel, our standard specs show this chemical makeup (by mass percent):

 The high Carbon and substantial Chromium levels (around 12%) are the basis for its D2 steel properties, creating hard, wear-resistant carbides within the steel.
 Molybdenum and Vanadium improve their hardenability and contribute to secondary hardening when tempered.
 It’s an air-hardening type, which is a major benefit for holding dimensions steady.